 Yesterday was my birthday, so I made myself a cake.
 My initial thought was to do another Hershey’s chocolate cake with buttercream frosting, but I’ve done so many of those this year that I thought I should do something more grown-up, something more sophisticated.
 Then I thought of red wine cake.
 This is a cake I remember making for work events when I was a junior member of a non-profit organization with a lot of women who were more worldly and sophisticated than me.
 The kind of women who made couscous salads.
 (And they still make great salads – I know this because we had a reunion last month.)
 This cake made me feel like I belonged in the same culinary world that they did.

 Now that I’m older, I no longer worry about things like whose culinary world I belong in.
-But I’m so glad I remembered this cake because it’s really special.
+But I’m so glad I remembered this cake because it really is special.
 A great cake for fall (which started yesterday in case you hadn’t noticed).
-It comes from one of my favorite California food writers, Harvey Steiman.
-It was published in the San Francisco Chronicle in 1992.
+It comes from one of my favorite California food writers, Harvey Steiman and was published in the San Francisco Chronicle in 1992.
 I couldn’t find the recipe anywhere online, so click below for the pdf of my newspaper clipping and please enjoy responsibly.